 Geocaching is an outdoor recreational activity, in which participants use a Global Positioning System receiver or mobile device and other navigational techniques to hide and seek containers, called “geocaches” or “caches”, at specific locations marked by coordinates all over the world. – Wikipedia

-Once you find your geocache box you can find all sorts of items inside or something similar to the photo above with a geocache tag.
+Once you find your geocache box, you can find all sorts of items inside or similar to the photo above with a geocache tag.

 Romantic Breakfast In Bed

-A frothy cappuccino or hot beverage will surely put a smile on his or her face.
+A frothy cappuccino or hot beverage will surely put a smile on their face.